Does Medicare cover bed alarms ?

 SHIP offers free counseling services in each for people to speak with someone who’ll help them better understand Medicare, Medicare Advantage, Medigap and Medicaid benefits.

-Typically it’s a phone service, but there are programs that also offer face-to-appointments.
+Typically it’s a phone service, but there are programs that also offer in-person meetings.

 To find your local Medicare help click on this link here